lprevedello/RSNA-Spotlight-2023/README.md

 Accuracy is relatively high as shown in the graph above.
 Let's interpret the results by clicking on the "Accuracy per class" and "Confusion matrix" buttons.
 ![example image](./images/image14.jpg)

-This time the model can differentiate cardiomegaly, effusion and cases without any of these abnormalities.
+The model can differentiate cardiomegaly, effusion and cases without any of these abnormalities reasobaly well.
+However, based on the confusion matrix, the model does mixes cases of effusion and cardiomegaly.
+This starts to make sense when you look at the cases in the cardiomegaly dataset and see that are several cardiomegaly cases that also contain pleural effusion.

-Notice that, for the purpose of this experiement, the findings are being considered mutually exclusive.
+This brings up an important point.
+For the purpose of this experiement, we have simplified things and the findings are being considered mutually exclusive.
 This type of experiment is called multi-class classification.
-This is a type of classification problem where an instance (a row of data in your dataset) can be in one and only one of three or more classes.
-This was done just for simplification purposes because in reality the correct method for this chest-ray would be multi-label classification in which  each instance can belong to more than one class.
+In this type of classification problem a case can be in one and only one of three or more classes.
+In reality, the correct method to determine the findings in chest-ray would be multi-label classification in which each case can have more than one class.

-We can actually see if this is the case by testing it with the same example as before:
+Despite this limitation, let's see if the model is able to distinguish between these classes by running inference on three different examples: cardiomegaly(https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), effusion(https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg) and normal(https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg).

 Use the cardiomegaly case you previously downloaded or download it again [here](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg).